VictorTaelin/lsign/README.md

 Another potential application would a DApp which demanded many small transactions per second.
-You can encode the current state of a NES controller with just 8 bits, so, LSign could allow you to perform a transaction in an hypothetical decentralized game with 768 bytes, and a verification time 1000x faster than ECDSA.
+You can encode the current state of a NES controller with just 8 bits, so, LSign could allow you to implement an hypothetical decentralized game with just 768 bytes, and signature and verification times 1000x faster than ECDSA.

 In short, the main insight is that LSign doesn't sign the hash of the message.
 Instead, it signs the message directly, and is,